GSD

 }

-What is NextAuth, and what does it do for us?
+What is NextAuth and what does it do?

-For this tutorial, you will learn how to authenticate a Nextjs app that uses the Page Router with NextAuth, using GitHub’s social sign-in as our OAuth provider.
-The code for this tutorial can be found in this repo.
+In this tutorial, you'll learn how to authenticate a Next.js app using the Page Router and NextAuth, with GitHub’s social sign-in as the OAuth provider.
+You can find the complete code in this repo.

 Prerequisites